boban100janovski/boban984.github.io/_drafts/OAuth2-ROPC-autentication-with-Angular2 .md

 * validate the incoming token to make sure it is coming from a trusted issuer
 * validate that the token is valid to be used with this api (aka scope)

 Add the following package to your project.json: `"IdentityServer4.AccessTokenValidation": "1.0.1"`
 and run `dotnet restore`.

-After the packages has been downloaded, we can add it to the pipeline, open "Startup.cs" and add the IdentityServer middleware as shown below.
+After the packages have been downloaded, we can add it to the pipeline, open "Startup.cs" and add the IdentityServer middleware as shown below.

 ``` csharp